 Footpad condition can be an indicator of significant welfare issues in poultry.
 In this guide, we focus on the assessment of footpad condition and other ailments and injuries to the foot.
 These conditions can cause discomfort, stress, lameness, or mortality if not monitored closely.
-(Reference leg condition and mobility and defects reported KWI.)
+(Reference Leg condition and mobility and Leg condition and defects reported KWI.)

-Foot health is particularly key as negative outcomes in individual birds can cause chronic pain and limit the bird's ability to express •.
-Environmental conditions (e.g., litter condition) their natural behavior and have mobility.
+Foot health is particularly key as negative outcomes in individual birds can cause chronic pain and limit the bird's ability to express their natural behavior and have mobility.